-Your lungs are the organs responsible for delivering oxygen from the air you breathe to your blood and eliminating carbon dioxide.
-You have two lungs, which are divided into lobes.
-Your right lung has three lobes: upper, middle and lower.
-Because the heart is located on the left side of your body, your left lung has only two lobes—upper and lower—to accommodate your heart.
+The lungs are the organs responsible for delivering oxygen from the air we breathe to our blood and eliminating carbon dioxide.
+We have two lungs, which are divided into lobes.
+The right lung has three lobes: upper, middle and lower.
+Because the heart is located on the left side of the body, the left lung has only two lobes—upper and lower—to accommodate the heart.

 The two main types of lung cancer are:

 There are several types of non-small cell lung cancers, including:

 - Squamous cell carcinoma, also called epidermoid carcinoma, is a form of cancer that begins in squamous cells, which are in the lining of the lungs.

 - Adenocarcinoma begins in cells that have glandular properties.

 - Bronchoalveolar carcinoma, a form of adenocarcinoma, may be spread more throughout the lungs than other cancers, and is more common in women and people who do not smoke than other forms of lung cancer.

 - Large cell carcinoma is a type of lung cancer in which the cancer cells are large and look abnormal.

 In its earliest stages, a patient may not experience symptoms from lung cancer.
 As the condition advances, however, the patient may develop symptoms that include:

 - A new cough that does not go away